Flatdal

 Flatdal (lit.
-'Flat valley') is a village and valley in the municipality of Seljord in Telemark county, Norway.
+'Flat valley') is a village and valley in Seljord Municipality in Telemark county, Norway.
 Flatdal is located about 12 km to the northwest of the village of Seljord and about the same distance to the southeast of the village of Åmotsdal.
 Flatdal Church is located in the village.

 The village and valley is rather narrow with the river Flatdøla running through it into the lake Flatsjå, just north of the village of Seljord.
 To gain more agricultural land, the lake Flatsjå was partly drained and kept at a lower elevation.
 Due to this change, the river and farmland in this area is prone to flooding.
 Many of the homes are built on the hillsides above the valley floor.